 The Seven Sisters colleges are much less selective than comparable co-ed schools.
 This is illustrated in the table below, which lists five of the top liberal arts colleges in the country and their admissions rates.

 |School Name||Admission Rate|

-Despite being one of the top colleges in the country, Wellesley has 1.5 times to nearly double the admissions rate of comparable colleges.
+Despite being one of the top colleges in the country, Wellesley has roughly 1.5 times to double the admissions rate of comparable colleges.
 This is true across most of the remaining Seven Sisters colleges.

 Why are the admission rates higher for Seven Sisters schools?
 Well, since all of the remaining Seven Sisters colleges (except Vassar) do not accept male applicants, the pool of potential students is basically cut in half.
 Instead of competing against 8,000 students for 1000 spots, you might only be competing against 4,000 other students, which means you'll have a better chance of getting in.